 On October 16, Henriette Marie de France, Louis XV, Charles V, Jeanne de Bourbon, and Philippe de France, Duc d’Orléans, shared their fate.
 Between October 17 and 25, the tombs of Marguerite de Valois, Henri II, Catherine de Médicis, François II, Henri III, Louis X, Hugues le Grand, Philippe V and Philippe IV, Louise-Marie de Bourbon and many others were opened.

 The whole thing went on until January 1794, but luckily not all of the funerary monuments were completely destroyed.
 Some, that were considered especially skillfully made, were transferred to the Musée des monuments français.
 Those are the ones we can still see today.

 From today’s perspective, the opening and plundering of the tombs can be classified as cultural barbarism and vandalism.
 Many cultural treasures, first-class cultural objects, especially from the French Middle Ages, fell victim to looting and are now forever lost.
-The remains of Kings and Queens were tossed away like trash, some of it was even sold as macabre souvenirs.
+The remains of Kings and Queens were tossed away, like trash, some of them were even sold as macabre souvenirs.
 Even if one is no fan of the Monarchy, human remains, no matter if King or peasant, should always be treated with respect.

 (If you happen to be in Paris make sure to visit Saint-Denis.
 It is easily reachable by metro.
 The atmosphere there is breathtaking.
 It is a place were only few tourists go, so you will have the whole Basilique almost to yourself.
 The Bourbon crypt is open to the public and you can see the monuments of Louis XIV and Henri IV and many others.
 A black plate marks the spot of the ossuary, with the names of all its inhabitants written on it.
 When it is sunny, the colourful windows will reflect on the marble floors.
 It is spectacular.)